 - You have pemetrexed as a drip into your bloodstream over 10 minutes

 - You have carboplatin as a drip into your bloodstream over 60 minutes

 To help reduce the side effects

-- vitamin B12 injections (1 injection in the week before treatment and 1 before every third treatment)
+- vitamin B12 injections – 1 injection in the week before treatment and then once, every 9 weeks

 Other medicines, foods and drink